-Since 71% of the earth is covered in water, most people can't help but wonder — Why should we conserve?
+Since 71% of the earth is covered in water, some people can't help but wonder: Why should we conserve?

-- 97% of all the water on the earth is salt water, which is not suitable for drinking.
+- Ninety-seven percent of all water on the earth is salt water, which is not suitable for drinking.

-- Only 3% of all the water is fresh water, and only 1% is available for drinking.
+- Only 3% of water on Earth is fresh water, and only 0.5% is available for drinking.

-With growing population rates and such a small percentage of all the water on earth, it only makes sense that we must preserve and conserve this precious resource.
+With growing population rates and such a small percentage of all the water on Earth fit for consumption, it only makes sense that we must preserve and conserve this precious resource.

 Water conservation means using our limited water supply wisely and caring for it properly.
 Since each of us depends on water to sustain life, it is our responsibility to learn more about water conservation and how we can help keep our sources pure and safe for generations to come.

-Our usable water supply is finite (we do not have an endless supply) which means that water conservation is not a job that is reserved solely for technicians, soil scientists, hydrologists, foresters, wildlife managers, plant scientists, city planners, park managers, farmers, ranchers, or mine owners — instead it is up to each and every one of us to save water.
-Some of the reasons we should work to conserve water include:
+In other words, water conservation is not a job that is reserved for scientists, hydrologists, foresters, wildlife managers, city planners, farmers, or mine owners.
+Instead, it is up to each and every one of us to conserve water.

-Guards against rising costs and political conflict.
-Failing to conserve water can eventually lead to a lack of an adequate, healthy water supply, which can have drastic consequences in rising costs, reduced food supplies, health hazards and political conflict.
+- It guards against rising costs and political conflict.
+Failing to conserve water can eventually lead to a lack of an adequate water supply, which can have drastic consequences.
+These include rising costs, reduced food supplies, health hazards, and political conflict.

-Helps to preserve our environment.
-Reducing our use of water reduces the energy required to process and deliver it to homes, business, farms, and communities, which in turn helps to reduce pollution and conserve fuel resources.
+- It helps to preserve our environment.
+Reducing our water usages reduces the energy required to process and deliver it to homes, businesses, farms, and communities, which, in turn, helps to reduce pollution and conserve fuel resources.

-Is available in the future for recreational purposes.
-It's not just swimming pools, spas and golf courses that we have to think about.
-Much of our freshwater resources are also used for beautifying our surroundings -- watering lawns, trees, flower, and vegetable gardens, as well as washing cars and filling public fountains at parks.
-Failing to conserve water now can mean losing out on such fun and beautiful uses later on.
+- It makes water available for recreational purposes.
+It's not just swimming pools, spas, and golf courses that we have to think about.
+Much of our freshwater resources are also used for beautifying our surroundings—watering lawns, trees, flowers, and vegetable gardens, as well as washing cars and filling public fountains at parks.
+Failing to conserve water now can mean losing out on such uses later on.

-Water conservation requires forethought and effort, but every little bit helps, so don't think that what you do does not matter.
-We must all make changes in our lifestyles that will change the course of our water usage, conserve its quality and make conservation a way of life—not just something we think about once in a while.
+Water conservation requires forethought and effort, but every little bit helps.
+Don't think that what you do does not matter.
+We can all make changes in our lifestyles to reduce our water usage.
+The trick is making water conservation a way of life—not just something we think about once in a while.